 - Decide how many votes each teammate will have

-- Participants normally have a number of choices equal to one-third of the listed items.
+- Participants normally have several choices equal to one-third of the listed items.
 Take the total number of ideas or items and divide by 3.
 This gives you the number of votes (v) each person gets.

 - Ex.
 12 items / 3 = 4 votes for each person